Ben Wendel

-Ben Wendel is a jazz saxophonist, bassoonist, and pianist who is a founding member of the band Kneebody.
-He has worked with Snoop Dogg, Ignacio Berroa, Daedelus, Taylor Eigsti, Gerald Clayton, and Tigran Hamasyan.
+Ben Wendel (born February 20, 1976) is a Canadian jazz saxophonist, bassoonist, and pianist who is a founding member of the band Kneebody.
+He has worked with Ignacio Berroa, Tigran Hamasyan, Bill Frisell, Terence Blanchard, Antonio Sanchez, Gerald Clayton, Taylor Eigsti, Linda May Han Oh, Eric Harland, Moonchild, Louis Cole, Daedelus, Snoop Dogg, and the artist formerly known as Prince.